gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 23 added is that once reciprocal support truly falls below threshold, coherence can also support clean post-promotion de-confirmation: the former stable shared state can be downgraded without denial, overreaction, or historical erasure.
 -	What Cycle 24 added is that this downgraded state need not keep collapsing: coherence can support a lower-order resting state in which weaker relation stabilizes without either restoring the former joint state or forcing full independence.
 -	What Cycle 25 added is that even this weaker relational plateau need not be treated as fully secure: coherence can represent loosening inside the lower-order state without yet forcing total independent separation.
+-	What Cycle 26 added is that once that lower-order plateau thins far enough, coherence can support a return to clearer independent separation while still preserving the graded descent that led there.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, and gradual loosening of that lower-order plateau when its own support weakens.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, and eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin.

 That is highly relevant to the RGPx framing of the prototype.